Smilefish2/bladejs-core/README.md

-# Blade Laravel
+# bladejs-core

-Compile blade directives using jade template engine.
+> Compile blade directives using jade template engine.

 This part is the core to laravel-blade-jade.